 Because of the African swine fever (ASF), the prefect (government-appointed administrator) of Kovászna/Covasna County, Sebastian Cucu, stated at a press conference on Monday that the area around the small town of Barót/Baraolt will become a supervized zone; further restrictive actions were announced as well.
-Authorities prepared for the killing of every wild boar within a 13-km radius around the town, and, in order to stop the further spread of ASF, every other predator (except for bears) must also be killed in this area.
+Authorities prepared for the killing of every wild boar within a 13-km radius around the town, and, in order to stop the further spread of ASF, every predator (except for bears) must also be killed in this area.
 Meanwhile, the caretaker agriculture minister, Petre Daea, confutes the rumors that the European Union banned pork exports from Romania.

 For all of Kovászna County, the wild boar livestock has to be decreased – there cannot be more than one boar left alive per every two square kilometers in the county area.